-We have had a few questions about concentrations and why we don’t state them on our products.
+We have had a few questions about concentrations and why we do not state them on our products.
 So, we thought we’d address that topic here today.
 You can also find the short version and answers to other frequently asked questions on our FAQ page here.

 For any other information, you can contact us at firstname.lastname@example.org for more information.
 Always happy to help!

 The INCI list

 First, do not stare yourself blind at the INCI list.
 Is it really worth removing other good ingredients, to move up a certain active, without actually increasing the concentration, just so that it will look better?
 For example, our Hyaluronic Concentrate has sodium hyaluronate as the 7th Ingredients on the list: